Is it possible to get around the right of pre-emption held by SAFER, the French agricultural land agency, over rural land and property?

 It would seem that a Société Civile Immobilière (SCI), although not principally an agricultural company, would be caught by this right, provided the underlying activities of the SCI were agricultural in nature.

 All of this means that SAFER cannot pre-empt on the sale of part of the shares of the company.
-Thus, the sale of 98% of the shares in a company holding the land or property would escape the right of pre-emption, although, as always it would be open to SAFER to bring a legal action for fraud if they consider that has occurred.
+Thus, the sale of 70% of the shares in a company holding the land or property would escape the right of pre-emption.
+It would be open to SAFER to bring a legal action for fraud if they consider that has occurred.
 The burden of proof would be on SAFER.
+Most company share sales that do take place are only partial sales, often designed to get around the pre-emption rules.
+The partial purchase of sales enables the progressive transfer of a property.

 Vente en Viagere